MicrosoftDocs/cpp-docs/docs/parallel/concrt/walkthrough-creating-a-dataflow-agent.md

  [!code-cpp[concrt-dataflow-agent#4](../../parallel/concrt/codesnippet/cpp/walkthrough-creating-a-dataflow-agent_5.cpp)]

 6. Wait for the `event` and `countdown event` objects to be set.
-These events signal that that the agent has received the sentinel value and that all operations have finished.
+These events signal that the agent has received the sentinel value and that all operations have finished.

  [!code-cpp[concrt-dataflow-agent#5](../../parallel/concrt/codesnippet/cpp/walkthrough-creating-a-dataflow-agent_6.cpp)]